 The Department for Promotion of Industry and Internal Trade (DPIIT) Registration formally recognizes a company as a startup.
 To qualify, it must meet specific criteria related to age, turnover, innovation, and potential for wealth creation.

 The core difference between a startup and a traditional small business lies in the intent and growth model.
+Below is a quick comparison of key features that distinguish startups from traditional small businesses:

 | Feature | Startup | Traditional Small Business |

-| Growth Goal | Aims for rapid, exponential growth and large-scale market disruption.
-Scalability is the main objective. | Aims for stable, predictable, and gradual growth, focusing on long-term sustainability and profitability within a local or niche market. |
+| Growth Goal | Aims for rapid, large-scale growth and market disruption. | Seeks stable, gradual growth and local profitability. |

-| Innovation | High emphasis on innovation, often introducing a new product, technology, or types of business models for startups. | Follows established, proven business models and offers existing products/services. |
+| Innovation | Focuses on new products, technology, or business models. | Uses proven business models and existing products/services. |

-| Funding Source | Primarily seeks external capital: Angel Investors, Venture Capital (VC), and specialized types of startup funding. | Relies mainly on personal savings (Bootstrapping), bank loans, or reinvested profits. |
+| Funding | Seeks external capital like Angel Investors, VCs, or specialized funding. | Relies on personal savings, loans, or reinvested profits. |

-| Risk Profile | High-risk, high-reward environment; a frequent focus on scale over early profit. | Lower risk profile; focuses on generating revenue and profit from day one. |
+| Risk | High-risk, high-reward environment. | Low-risk, steady revenue from day one. |

-| Example | Zomato, Razorpay, Zepto (Quick Commerce) | Your local kirana store, an established neighbourhood salon, or a small factory unit. |
+| Example | Zomato, Razorpay, Zepto | Local kirana store, neighborhood salon, small factory |

 Founders must know which path they choose, as it determines their product-market fit, capital needs, operational structure, and legal compliance requirements for startups.
 Legal aspects like DPIIT registration, GST compliance, and intellectual property protection are essential to stay compliant.
-Investors assess risk and potential return based on these factors, helping them select the most suitable startups for their portfolio.

 How to Choose the Right Type of Startup for Indian Entrepreneurs?